Morton Birnbaum: O'Connor v. Donaldson, 1961-75, lengthy landmark case

-Ken Donaldson was confined fourteen years at a Florida State Mental Hospital in Chatahoochee from 1957-71 without his consent by his parents for "incompetency".
+Ken Donaldson was confined fourteen years at a Florida State Mental Hospital in Chattahoochee from 1957-71 without his consent by his parents for "incompetency".
 Birnbaum first took on the case in the late 60's, though he had many earlier contacts with Donaldson beginning around 1960, encouraging him unsuccessfully to petition the courts for his release.
 In 1967 Birnbaum petitioned the 5th Circuit Court of Appeals on behalf of Donaldson, but when he was turned down, he decided to file the case with the Supreme Court.
 In all, Donaldson wrote 19 appeals for a court hearing.

 In helping to bring the Florida-based Donaldson case to the U. S. Supreme Court in the landmark case O'Connor v.
 Donaldson, Birnbaum was instrumental in not only "confirming the right to treatment" for many mental patients, but also in "proposing a way to achieve better therapy for those now in inadequate public mental hospitals".
 After Donaldson was released in 1971 at the age of 63, the Supreme Court ruled in favor of Donaldson unanimously on June 26, 1975, and trumpeted the words of Judge Potter Stewart that "mentally ill patients cannot be confined in institutions against their will and without treatment if they are dangerous to no one and are capable of surviving on the outside".

 Donaldson upon release was awarded £20,000.
 Over a period of 14 years inside, doctors had spoken to him for a total of less than 5 hours.
 Donaldson later worked for a year as a night auditor for a hotel, and began writing a book on conditions in mental institutions, entitled Insanity Inside Out.

 To the disappointment of Birnbaum, the court ruled so narrowly and stated their opinion so ambiguously in Donaldson that it was doubtful whether many other mentally ill patients would be released from confinement through the use of State or other regional courts.
 Birnbaum was quoted as saying "The Donaldson case did nothing to guarantee the right of treatment to all the other patients who are still institutionalized,...as the Chief Justice was unable to determine what 'adequate treatment should be".
 The Supreme Court decision never directly addressed Birnbaum's concept of "Right to Treatment", but instead wrote that "a person could not be held against their will unless they were deemed dangerous to themselves or others".
 Birnbaum lamented the obstacles of obtaining treatment, noting that in Florida there was only one Doctor for one thousand patients.

 He would later recall with amazement that for 14 years, in every Florida and federal court with jurisdiction and before more than 30 state, federal, and Supreme Court judges, he was unable to obtain a fundamental writ of habeas corpus for Mr. Donaldson.
 Securing the writ would have required the State, as custodian, to release Donaldson from confinement, at least temporarily, and bring him to court to determine the cause of his confinement.